ESA-PhiLab/iris/docs/config.md

 ```

 ## view_groups
 Views are displayed in groups.
-In the GUI of iris, you will be able to switch between different groups quickly.
+In the GUI of IRIS, you will be able to switch between different groups quickly.
 The group `default` must always be set, further groups are optional.

 ```